jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate.md

 The index.html file is copied to this bucket.
 ![image](/public/images/note/9160/4-13-ec2-bootstrap-script-4.png)
 ### 4.14 EC2 Instance Meta Data
 Use the following two commands to get user data and meta data.
+The IP address `169.254.169.254` is a link-local address and is valid only from the instance.
 * curl http://169.254.169.254/latest/user-data/
 * curl http://169.254.169.254/latest/meta-data/